-c) Determine the remuneration, fees, allowances and other terms of appointment for any individuals engaged on a contract for service. d) Scrutinise and approve all proposed exit payments, ensuring that appropriate ICB policies and national guidance have been followed, and seeking HM Treasury pre-approval if required (which will be required for any proposed special severance payments). e) Oversee compliance with the requirements set out in the Equality Act 2010 (Specific Duties and Public Authorities) Regulations 2017, as necessary. f) Oversee arrangements for human resources management for all staff employed by the ICB. g) Monitor the quality of data that informs the work of the Committee; this includes review of the timeliness, accuracy, validity, reliability, relevance and completeness of data.
-4. Membership The Committee's membership will be comprised of four Non- Executive Directors of the Board, which includes the Chair of the ICB.
+The Committee's membership will be comprised of four Non-Executive Directors of the Board, which includes the Chair of the

+ICB.
 The Chair of the Audit and Risk Committee cannot be a member of the Committee.
 Attendees Senior Managers may be invited to attend meetings of the Committee to support the Committee in discharging its responsibilities (providing their own remuneration is not being discussed).
 This will include expert human resources advisors.
 5. Chair and deputy The Board will appoint a Non-Executive Director to be Chair of the Committee.
 The Chair of the ICB cannot be Chair of the Committee.
 In the event of the Chair being unable to attend all or part of the meeting, a replacement from within the Committee's membership will be nominated to deputise for that meeting.
-6. Quorum The Committee will be quorate with a minimum of three members present.
+6. Quorum The Committee will be quorate with a minimum of two members present.
 If any Committee member has been disqualified from participating in the discussion and/or decision-making for an item on the agenda, by reason of a declaration of a conflict of interest, then that individual shall no longer count towards the quorum.
 If the quorum has not been reached, then the meeting may proceed if those attending agree, but no decisions may be taken.
 7. Decision- making arrangements Committee members will seek to reach decisions by consensus where possible.
-Should this not be possible, then a vote of the

-Committee members will be required, the process for which will be, as follows:

-- All members of the Committee who are present at the meeting will be eligible to cast one vote each.
+Should this not be possible, then a vote of the Committee members will be required, the process for which will be, as follows: a) All members of the Committee who are present at the meeting will be eligible to cast one vote each.
 In no circumstances may an absent member vote by proxy.
-Absence is defined as being absent at the time of the vote. - b) A decision will be passed if more votes are cast for it than against it. - c) Casting vote If an equal number of votes are cast for and against a resolution, then the Chair of the Committee will have a casting vote.
+Absence is defined as being absent at the time of the vote. b) A decision will be passed if more votes are cast for it than against it. c) Casting vote - If an equal number of votes are cast for and against a resolution, then the Chair of the Committee will have a casting vote.
 Should a vote be taken, the outcome of the vote, and any dissenting views, will be recorded in the minutes of the meeting.
 The Committee will take proper account of National Agreements, for example Agenda for Change and relevant guidance issued by the Government, the Department of Health and Social Care and NHS England in reaching its determinations.
+8. Meeting arrangements The Committee will meet on a quarterly basis.